30 years of innovation with LIRMM

 Serving human beings

 Iconic and fascinating, robotics is of course the stuff of dreams and fantasies for the general public.
 Several specialties coexist at LIRMM, starting with humanoid robotics and more particularly cobotics, i.e. human/robot interaction.
 A report in the podcast A l'UM la science gave Robin Passama and Benjamin Navarro the opportunity to present their work on collaborative robots capable of assisting humans with simple tasks.
-Another of the department's specialties is underwater robotics, and in particular the famous archaeology robots (Robots in deep waters) by Vincent Creuze, winner of the University of Montpellier's 2022 Innovation Prize.
+The department also specializes in underwater robotics, in particular the famous archaeology robots (Robots in deep waters) by Vincent Creuze, winner of the University of Montpellier's 2022 Innovation Prize.

 Surgical robotics is also at the heart of the robotics department's work.
 Here, robots are making great strides in eye surgery with Acucurgical, the start-up that includes Philippe Poignet and Yassine Haddab; reconstructive surgery for burn victims with Dermarob and, more recently, a new robot developed with Lyon-based start-up LabSkinCreations; urology with Ily (Sterlab), an assistance robot for the treatment of kidney stones; and hip and knee surgery with MedTech (now Zimmer-Biomet).